MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/customize-or-create-a-new-sensitive-information-type.md

 If you’re using Content Search to search for personal data using sensitive information types and you’re not returning the expected results, or the query returns too many false positives, consider modifying the sensitive information type to work better with your environment.

-The best practice when creating or customizing a sensitive data type is to create a new sensitive data type based on an existing one, giving it a unique name and identifiers.
-For example, if you wish to adjust the parameters of the “EU Debit Card Number” sensitive data type, you could name your copy of that rule “EU Debit Card Enhanced” to distinguish it from the original.
+The best practice when creating or customizing a sensitive information type is to create a new sensitive information type based on an existing one, giving it a unique name and identifiers.
+For example, if you wish to adjust the parameters of the “EU Debit Card Number” sensitive information type, you could name your copy of that rule “EU Debit Card Enhanced” to distinguish it from the original.

-In your new sensitive data type, simply modify the values you wish to change to improve its accuracy.
-Once complete, upload your new sensitive data type and create a new DLP rule (or modify an existing one) to use the new sensitive data type you just added.
-Modifying the accuracy of sensitive data types might require some trial and error, so maintaining a copy of the original type allows you to fall back to it if required in the future.
+In your new sensitive information type, simply modify the values you wish to change to improve its accuracy.
+Once complete, upload your new sensitive information type and create a new DLP rule (or modify an existing one) to use the new sensitive information type you just added.
+Modifying the accuracy of sensitive information types might require some trial and error, so maintaining a copy of the original type allows you to fall back to it if required in the future.

 To customize a sensitive information type: